novajs/talks/ISSUE_TEMPLATE.md

 - [ ] NOVAJS[76] Wed Apr 1 2020
 - [ ] NOVAJS[77] Wed May 6 2020
 - [ ] NOVAJS[78] Wed Jun 3 2020

+** By submitting this talk proposal, you are also acknowledging that you have read and agree to follow our [code of conduct](https://docs.google.com/document/d/1ieWUPCfzVcW7Uk7CAPfZAQlbGIjl9c2bc6urSiGwjeQ/edit)